Anser cygnoides domesticus

 Chinese geese primarily feed on grasses.
 If they have a large, grassy area where they can graze with other animals, this can be their single source of food.
 The grass should be four inches high at most.
 Allowing other animals to share the grass will help keep it low.

-In warm weather, free-ranging geese won’t need much supplementation in their diet.
+In warm weather, free-ranging geese won’t need much supplementation to their diet.
 In the winter, many people supplement their geese’s diets with dry wheat and feed pellets.
 These are the most nutritious choices for geese.
 If you feed a dry supplement, accompany it with a large bowl or bucket of water.

 What Not To Feed Them